 John's focus includes a significant fraud and financial recovery component.
 He has been counsel on array of reported cases in this area.
-John has deep experience in recovery strategies and emergency relief measures related to fraud, including Mareva injunctions, Anton Piller orders, Norwich Pharmacal orders, asset tracing, fraudulent conveyance proceedings and the enforcement of foreign judgments / awards.
+John has deep experience in recovery strategies and emergency relief measures related to fraud, including Mareva injunctions, bankruptcies and receiverships, Anton Piller orders, asset tracing, fraudulent conveyance proceedings and the enforcement of foreign judgments / awards.

-John appeared in the Supreme Court of Canada on a case ranked by Lexpert Magazine as Canada’s #1 business decision for 2007.
+John has acted on an array of high profile matters including a case in the Supreme Court of Canada ranked by Lexpert Magazine as Canada’s #1 annual business decision.
 He has previously been named one of Lexpert’s Rising Stars, a "Top 40" award that recognizes Canadian lawyers with an outstanding record of success.

 John has been a moot court judge in Osgoode Hall Law School's Intensive Trial Advocacy Program, and he has appeared as a lecturer in Osgoode’s Graduate Civil Litigation Program.